-LaSalle School welcomes the support of the development of our programs and services by our donors taking advantage of one or more of LaSalle’s many giving opportunities.
+The LaSalle School Foundation welcomes donations to our Annual Appeal which supports the development of LaSalle’s therapeutic and academic programs and services.
+Please be aware of the various funds held by the Foundation and know that you can designate your Appeal contribution to the Annual Fund or one or more of the various other funds (explained below).
 LaSalle accepts cash, pledges, online and credit card donations.
 Disbursements from all Foundation Funds are authorized by the Executive Director.

 The Needy Boy Fund was created in 1999 by the Troy Savings Bank Charitable Foundation to allow former LaSalle youth to apply for college or vocational training assistance.